NikolayP12/quiz/README.md

     {your/moodle/dirroot}/mod/quiz/

 Due to this plugin does not modify the install.xml, it is not necessary to uninstall the original.
-It is as simple as replacing the folder and that's it
+It is as simple as replacing the folder and that's it.
+Once the folder has been replaced, the next step is to log in as administrator and purge the cache.
+To do this go to \_Site administration > \_Development > \_Purge caches and select the buttom "Purge all caches".

 ## License